Skip to content

 return executeSQL(query);

-Before finalizing the tool, you can test its functionality to ensure it works as expected.
+Before finalizing the tool, test its functionality to ensure it behaves as expected.
 Click Run Sample Execution and provide the required input parameters.
-View the generated sample response to verify the correct execution of the tool.
+Review the generated sample response to verify correct execution.

-The response also contains logs along with the script result.
-The logs can be used for debugging purposes.
+The response also includes execution logs along with the script output.
+These logs can be used for troubleshooting and debugging.

-Once the tool is defined and successfully tested, click Create Tool to add it as an agent tool.
-The tool is then available to the agent and will be invoked automatically when a matching intent is identified.
+After the tool is defined and tested successfully, click Create Tool to add it to the agent.
+After the tool is added, it becomes available for use and is automatically invoked by the agent when a matching intent is detected.